processwire-recipes/Recipes/do-things-after-certain-pages-are-saved.md

 ----

 solution:
-The best way to add those extra processes is via a small autoload module.
-This can be placed in /site/modules/HookAfterPageSave/HookAfterPageSave.module.
-Now you can manage and extend this as every other module as well.
-You can change the processes in the afterSaveReady() method, add module settings to give easy access to potential variable states.
+The best way to add those extra process(es) is via a small autoload module.
+This can be placed in /site/modules/HookAfterPagesSave/HookAfterPagesSave.module.
+Now you can manage and extend this like every other module as well.
+You can change the things to be changed in the afterSaveReady() method, add module settings to give easy access to potential user manageable settings.
 Also you can easily enable/disable this at any time.

 ```PHP
 <?php